 Prosecutors rarely use City Ordinances to charge crimes.
 But sometimes they use them to charge either an amorous couple, or someone police suspect of prostitution.

-Discriminatory enforcement: Police tend to enforce these crimes as “neighborhood livability crimes” or under “broken windows policing” policies.
-Prosecutors enforce them disproportionately against impact low-income and minority-culture people.
-An example is Minneapolis Ordinance 385.160. – Indecent conduct.
+Discriminatory enforcement: Police tend to enforce these crimes as “neighborhood livability crimes” or under “broken windows policing” theories.
+Prosecutors enforce them disproportionately against low-income and minority-culture people.
+One example is Minneapolis Ordinance 385.160 – Indecent conduct.

 What could be more natural than bathing or swimming nude?
 Swimming and sunbathing nude is as American as apple pie.
-How could that possibly be a crime?
+So how could that possibly be a crime?

 We’ve represented women targeted at twin cities nude beaches by male law enforcement officers.
-Males at the beach outnumbered females 8 to 1.
+This, even though males at the beach outnumbered females 8 to 1.

 Constitutional law may provide defenses to enforcement of such laws at nude beaches.